sara-nl/clouddocs/Windows.markdown

 1. **On the UI:** We are ready defining the VM, so click on the green _Create_ button at the bottom of the form.
 A new VM will show on the _Virtual Machines_ list.
 It will go through several states (e.g.: PENDING, PROLOG...) until it reaches the RUNNING state.
 1. **On the UI:** You can then start operating within your VM.
 Click on the _screen_-like button that you can see to the right of your VM on the list.
 It will pop-up the VNC console, so you should be able to see the welcome screen of your Windows installation.

-Now you need to install Windows, by following the steps you would normally follow.
+Now you need to install Windows with **custom** installation, by following the steps you would normally follow.
 Only, with one caveat: you need to install the Virtio drivers, as pointed out before.

 ### Installing the Virtio drivers